Did you know that you can navigate the posts by swiping left and right?

 The new laws

-The quick solutions that came to my mind on that fateful morning tries to curb the excesses of the robots under the zeroth law while also taking our current technological realities into consideration.
+The quick solutions that came to my mind on that fateful morning try to curb the excesses of the robots under the zeroth law while also taking our current technological realities into consideration.

 The laws are:

-1. A single robot should not be in stronger in fighting power than an average human.
+1. A single robot should not be stronger in fighting power than an average human.

 2. A single robot should not be allowed to communicate or seek reinforcement from more than n robots(n can be determined based on the situation but a good default can be 20).